 Generator is just a function that has slightly different behaviour, that give the function the ability to pause and then continue execution later.

-- Generator function will pause execution whenever
+2. Generator function will pause execution whenever yield is reached

-is reached - When Generator function is executed it will return iterator that we can use to iterate all values.
+3. When Generator function is executed it will return iterator that we can use to iterate all values.

 We will write Example 14.2 using generators